Family Tree Researcher

 Anilepman: tenant of a smallholding belonging to a manor.

-Annuitant: person receiving payment from an Annuity, similar to today’s pensioner.
+Annuitant: person receiving payment from an annuity, similar to today’s pensioner.

 Apiarian: beekeeper.
 Modern beekeepers are called apiarists.